 Remove pet stains, heel marks, and watermarks with No: 000 steel wool and floor wax.
 A small amount of bleach and vinegar can also be used.
 To remove an oil-based stain, rub the area with dish detergent and a soft cloth, and then rinse with clean water.

 These tips are helpful for cleaning hardwood floors at home. but for commercial-grade cleaning, a professional floor cleaning service should be hired, like ours.
 We are affordable and equipped with the tools and expertise to give your hardwood floors a deep clean.
-Visit the floor cleaning service section on our website or contact us to book an appointment.
+Contact us to book an appointment.